AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

-That he regarded punishment after death as limited, is sufficiently evident from his reference to the heretical Novatians: "Let them, if they will, walk in our way and in Christ\'s.
+That he regarded punishment after death as limited, is sufficiently evident from his reference to the heretical Novatians: "Let them, if they will, walk in our way and in Christ's.
 If not, let them walk in their own way.
 Perchance there they will be baptized with the fire, with that last, that more laborious and longer baptism, which devours the substance like hay, and consumes the lightness of all evil."[^317]